 HRM Corporate Real Estate’s desire is to re-designate the subject site from the Institutional Designation to the Residential Designation and re-zone the subject site from the Institutional (SI) Zone to the Residential Two Dwelling Unit (RTU) Zone, so that a large portion of the site can be used for low-density residential dwellings.
 If approved, HRM Corporate Real Estate will attempt to sell the subject site to a private developer (at market value) who could subsequently extend Scotia Drive, subdivide lots, and develop one and/or two-unit dwellings.

 The application is a request for new planning policy.
-Staff are reviewing the application, and will prepare a recommendation for Regional Council to consider.
+Municipal staff are reviewing the application, and will prepare a recommendation for Regional Council to consider.
 Before Regional Council can make any decision about the proposal, a public information meeting and a public hearing shall be held.

 Additional information on process can be found in staff’s initiation report to Regional Council.